ezrealenoch/OGhidra/README.md

 1. The API might be returning empty or non-JSON responses.
 2. Try running with `LOG_LEVEL=DEBUG` environment variable for more detailed logs.
 3. Check the API documentation to ensure proper request format.

+### Mock/Example Data Issues

+The system is designed to work with real binaries and warns when detecting potential example/test data.
+If you see warnings about mock data:

+1. **Check what's loaded in Ghidra**: Make sure you've opened a real binary file in Ghidra, not just the default "Hello World" example or similar test programs.
+2. **Disable MOCK_MODE**: Set `GHIDRA_MOCK_MODE=false` in your environment or `.env` file.
+3. **Open a real project/program**: Use Ghidra's UI to open a real binary, then use the agent to analyze it with commands like `ghidra_get_current_program` to verify.
+4. **Check the server responses**: If responses still show names like "example.exe", "hello_world", etc., it means you're still working with example data.

 ## Available GhidraMCP Commands (for reference)